peterhajas/peterhajas.com/blog/marked2_vim.md

 ##### Defining a mapping

 We can use a `vim` mapping to call the function for us.
 A mapping lets us take a key combination and map it to a command.
 For the key combination, I like to use `<leader>`, which is a user-controlled modifier in `vim`.
 This means that `<leader> _` is wide open for use in your `.vimrc`.
 For my `leader` key, I use `,` (comma), as it's near the other modifiers on a US keyboard.
-For `leader` mappings, I like a mneumonic key combination, as it makes it easier to remember.
+For `leader` mappings, I like a mnemonic key combination, as it makes it easier to remember.

 A good choice for this mapping, which is applicable for **M**arkdown and for opening **M**arked, is `<leader>m`.
 Our mapping to call the function might look like this: